Edinburgh Team

 Expertise and Experience

 Sarah is an Associate Art Psychotherapist at The Purple House Clinic in Edinburgh.
-She is a registered Art Psychotherapist with the Health and Care Professions Council and a member of the British Assocation of Art Therapists.
+She is a registered Art Psychotherapist with the Health and Care Professions Council and a member of the British Association of Art Therapists.
 She is also a registered member of the General Teaching Council of Scotland.

 Before training as an art psychotherapist, Sarah had over 25 years’ experience supporting children, young people and families as a teacher in the state, private and voluntary sectors.
 She specialises in psychodynamic, non-directive and person-centred art psychotherapy, working with children, young people and adults.
 Sarah has extensive experience of working therapeutically with children and young people experiencing a range of emotional, psychological and behavioural challenges both as a teacher and art psychotherapist.
 Most recently, she has worked with adults living with dementia, supporting patients and their families in palliative care and delivering art psychotherapy in the outdoors.
 Common reasons for referral include emotional, behavioural and physical regulation difficulties, anxiety, attachment issues, bereavement, depression, and neurodevelopmental challenges.